-The Associate Degree Nursing and Practical Nursing Programs are approved by the North Carolina Community College Systems and the North Carolina Board of Nursing.
+The Associate Degree Nursing and Practical Nursing Programs are approved by the North Carolina Community College Systems (NCCCS) and the North Carolina Board of Nursing (NCBON).

-In addition to the policies outlined in the school catalog of BCCC, nursing students are expected to follow the policies and guidelines of the nursing programs.
+In addition to the policies outlined in the school catalog of Beaufort County Community College (BCCC), nursing students are expected to follow the rules and regulations of the nursing programs.